 Can I refuse an assessment for NHS continuing healthcare?
 If I refuse, will I be able to get services from my local authority?

 My relative is in a care home and has become eligible for NHS continuing healthcare.
-The CCG says the fees charged by this care home are more than they would usually pay, and has proposed a move to a different care home.
+The ICB says the fees charged by this care home are more than they would usually pay, and has proposed a move to a different care home.
 I think a move will have a negative effect on my relative.
 What can we do?

-If there's evidence that a move is likely to have a detrimental effect on your relative's health or wellbeing, discuss this with the CCG.
+If there's evidence that a move is likely to have a detrimental effect on your relative's health or wellbeing, discuss this with the ICB.
 It will take your concerns into account when considering the most appropriate arrangements.

 Is it possible to pay top-up fees for NHS continuing healthcare?